 GBP/USD is one of the most actively traded currency pairs in the global forex market, with an average daily turnover of US$731 billion.
-That is a 7.6% share of global FX turnover as per data from the 2025 BIS Triennial Survey.
+This represents a 7.6% share of global FX turnover, according to data from the 2025 BIS Triennial Survey.
 This highly liquid pair reflects how many US dollars are needed to buy one British pound.
-The following page looks at the leading forex brokers offering competitive spreads for GBP/USD.
-We will evaluate their pricing structures, platforms, account types, and leverage limits to assist retail traders in the decision-making process.
+This page looks at the leading forex brokers offering competitive spreads for GBP/USD.
+We evaluate their pricing structures, platforms, account types, and leverage limits to assist retail traders in the decision-making process.

 GBP/USD Forex Brokers Ranked by Trustpilot Score